 Tips for Planning Capital Asset Management

-Even if you don’t fully understand the tax laws that relate to your business, there are a few things you can do to ensure you play by the rules.
+There are a few things you can do to make sure your business is compliant with the rules for writing off capital assets.
 First, plan ahead by reviewing your purchases on an ongoing basis.
 Sit down and review your financials every month or quarter to see which purchases you should earmark for a write-off, and review those with your accountant.

 You should also consider the timing of your equipment purchases (especially the big ones).
 For example, if you make a large $500,000 purchase of equipment on December 28 but don’t put it into service until after January 1, then it might not qualify as a write-off for the year of purchase.

 Also, check the regulations for the particular state where you do business and pay taxes.
 Many states have specific rules in place regarding purchases of equipment from friends and family, as well as the variance in the tax laws pertaining to machinery that you lease instead of own.
-(Now you can see why hiring an accountant or service that helps businesses organize assets for tax purposes is often necessary for large-scale operations!)
+(This is another reason why hiring an accountant or capital asset management firm is often necessary for large-scale operations!)

 Beyond what we’ve covered here, there is a complex array of issues related to managing capital assets and claiming deductions, so it’s important to understand what qualifies as an immediate vs. long-term tax write-off for capital assets.
-Particularly for your equipment purchases, there is a lot of money involved — so it’s important to get these distinctions right.
-Again, the information in this article is not intended to take the place of consulting with a CPA or other professional tax advisor; be sure to seek advice from professionals to help you take full advantage of federal and state tax laws related to your capital assets.
+Particularly for your equipment purchases, there is a lot of money involved, so it’s important to get these distinctions right.